Murli0399/Java_Interview_Question/README.md

 - 43 .
 What is an abstract class?
 - 44 .
 When do you use an abstract class?
 - 45 .
 How do you define an abstract method?
 - 46 .
-Compare abstract class vs interface.
+Compare abstract class vs. interface.
 - 47 .
 What is a constructor?
 - 48 .
 What is a default constructor?
 - 49 .
 Will this code compile?